-Luiss School of Law and University of Florida’s Fredric G. Levin College of Law and One Health Center of Excellence have joined forces to organize the first global executive course on applying the One Health vision to the trade of food and agricultural products.
-In this course we condense the elements that define the complex interconnections between food production and trade in a scenario of evolving regulations, and in the face of current agricultural crises which can affect national and local economies.
+The Luiss School of Law and the University of Florida’s Fredric G. Levin College of Law and the UF One Health Center of Excellence have joined forces to co-organize the first global executive course that applies the One Health vision to trade of food and agricultural products.
+In this course, we condense the elements that define the complex interconnections between food production and trade in a world of evolving regulations, and in the face of current agricultural crises that affect national and local economies.

-This unique and innovative intensive executive course will involve classes and group work under the academic and professional leadership of Prof. Ilaria Capua, Director of the University of Florida One Health Center of Excellence.
+The executive course of classes and group work has been developed under the leadership of Professor Ilaria Capua, Director of the University of Florida One Health Center of Excellence.